gterrono/houston/test/test_app/tests/cucumber/test-to-write.md

   [ ] Populated databases are being discovered automatically [ ] Non-empty collections automatically populate
-  [ ] Simple Schema and Collection2 can be used to set schema [ ] Make sure we hide "users" and "houston_admin" by default
+  [ ] Simple Schema and Collection2 can be used to set schema [ ] Hide "users" and "houston_admin" by default
-    [ ] Make sure we can add them back in
+    [ ] Accounts above can be added back in

 ## Priorities